-This article provides information on the churn recognition options available in ChartMogul.
-To learn how to configure this setting, please see our Data Settings article.
+This article provides information on the Churn recognition setting available in ChartMogul.
+Learn how to configure this setting.

 ChartMogul offers two main churn recognition options:

 - Always recognize cancellations as churn at the end of the service period (default) — ChartMogul recognizes churn at the end of the subscription’s current paid-up billing period, even if the subscription is canceled immediately in your billing system.
 This is often considered good practice for MRR reporting.

 - Always recognize cancellations as churn at the time of cancellation — ChartMogul recognizes churn at the time the subscription is canceled or expires in your billing system.
 This option gives you a real-time view of your forward-looking MRR and is closer to the concept of Committed Monthly Recurring Revenue (CMRR).

 If you’re using Recurly, you have an additional option:

 - Churn subscriptions at the time when the cancellation event is triggered/clicked, regardless if subscription is set to cancel immediately or cancel/not-renew at the end of the billing period — If you select this option and aren’t using Reculy, ChartMogul will recognize cancellations as churn at the time of cancellation.

 Here’s an illustration of how ChartMogul reports the date of churn based on the Churn recognition option you choose: